Christmas and New Years in Barcelona: our advice for the holidays

 - Sagrada Familia: 9am to 2pm

 - Picasso museum: closed on the 25th of December and the 1st of January.
-Also note the museum will close at 2pm the 24th and 31st of December and also the 5th of January .
+Special opening hours: .

 - MNAC: closed the 25th of December and 1st of January

-- Camp Nou: closed the 25th of December and 1st of January, open the 31st of December from 9:30am to 7:30pm
+- Camp Nou: closed the 25th of December and 1st of January.
+Special opening hours: from December 17th to January 6th from 9.30am to 7.30pm.

 Depending on the weather

 Although the weather is generally mild in Winter with cool temperatures but sunny days, it does sometimes rain.
 But don’t panic!
 We have devised a warming programme that will make you love the bad weather, which you can find here!

 Tourism can be very tiring!
 If you need to put your feet up somewhere warm, we have a few suggestions: